Plugins¶

 python environment.
 A plugin interface is provided by tmuxp to inherit.

-poetry is the chosen python package manager for tmuxp.
+uv is the chosen python package manager for tmuxp.
 It is highly

 suggested to use it when developing plugins; however, pip